 List B = “Flee or Rescue.”

-- The Religion Taught by Jesus, which we also call the Religion of Jesus, consists of what Jesus-on-Earth actually did (his example) and what he actually said (his preaching).
+The Essay you are reading now, Evaluating Jesus’ Teaching, is about The Religion taught by Jesus (which we also call the Religion of Jesus).
+It consists of what Jesus-on-Earth actually did (his example) and what he actually said (his preaching).
 Only this first Christianity — the Religion of Jesus — contains Jesus’ authentic guidance for living.
-Of our two Essays on Christianity, the first Essay (this Essay) is far more important for Students of Continuing Creation, because it is the real story of an important advance in human social thought.
+Of our three Essays on Christianity, the first Essay (this Essay) is far more important for Students of Continuing Creation, because it is the real story of an important advance in human social thought.

-The Religion Taught by Jesus drew mostly on two items from our List “A” above, namely individual moral/attitudinal reform and socio-political reform — both from List A.
+The Religion Taught by Jesus drew mostly on two items from our List “A” above, namely individual moral/attitudinal reform and socio-political reform – both from List A: “Fight or Fix.”

 The supernatural religion created about the person of Jesus, discussed in the next Essay, offers a key additional feature: a second life in the supernatural paradise called heaven for persons that would declare a true belief in Jesus as the Son of God and Savior.
-This feature, a mental-spiritual solution from our List “B,” was added when the long-expected Messiah (whether Jesus or another) never appeared and never freed Judea from Roman rule.
+This feature, a mental-spiritual solution from our List B, “Flee or Rescue,” was added when the long-expected Messiah (whether Jesus or another) never appeared and never freed Judea from Roman rule.

-The Design of Continuing Creation says: There can never be a supernatural, unscientific version of the Book of G>O>D>.
-The Book of G>O>D> must, by definition, be kept consistent with science and with actual historical events.
+There should never be a supernatural, unscientific, sacred version of the Book of Continuing Creation.
+The Book of Continuing Creation must be kept consistent with science and with actual historical events.

 The Religion Taught By Jesus